elephantscale/es-training-new/course-outlines/soft-skills-and-design.md

 * How to correct or change your mindset
 * Effective communication techniques
+* The art of Socratic dialog
 * Etiquette required in the corporate environment
+* Multiple group exercises

 ### Software design process

 * Describe users in terms of roles and personas.